 Alaska Disney Cruises

-When planning an Alaskan cruise, there are a few things to keep in mind.
+When planning an Alaskan cruise with Disney, there are a few things to keep in mind.
 First, if you’re flying into Vancouver to board the ship, you’ll need a valid US passport for arrival in Canada.
 For those arriving in Canada by land or sea (before boarding the cruise), you’ll need a birth certificate, Consular Report of Birth Abroad, or Certificate of Naturalization, along with a government-issued photo ID.

 Also, be sure to pack plenty of warm clothes – even in the summer, Alaska can be chilly!
 Of course, don’t forget your camera to capture all the breathtaking scenery.
 From towering glaciers to pristine forests, Alaska is truly a nature lover’s paradise.
 A cruise is the perfect way to see everything this amazing state has to offer.